Mehran0011/Mehran0011/README.md

 - 👋 Hi, I’m @Mehran0011
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning C#
 - 📫 How to reach me???
--  Text me on Instagram @mhranahmadvand
+-  Text me on Telegram @Thisismehran

 <!---
 Mehran0011/Mehran0011 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.